-Travis Tellitocci, a 2004 Marist graduate, is in his seventh year as a member of the Marist Athletics department, and his fifth as Associate Athletic Director for Internal Affairs.
-In his current role, Tellitocci is responsible for the oversight of the Athletics Department's business operations, marketing, media relations, broadcasting, licensing, ticketing, club sports, intramurals and recreation.
+Travis Tellitocci is in his 11th year as a member of the Marist Athletic department.
+His young professional career features a broad range of experience from working in professional sports, intercollegiate athletics and television.
+In his current role, Tellitocci oversees the Athletics Department's business operations, marketing, media relations, broadcasting, licensing, ticketing, club sports, intramurals and recreational activities.

 In 2008, Tellitocci was instrumental in helping the College record the first sellout in the history of its women's basketball program.
 Marist was chosen as the conference's first NCAA "Pack the House" challenge champion and was one of only six schools in the country to sell out its "Pack the House" game.